 Preparing Your Interview

-Acceptance to the program occurs on a rolling basis - there is no application deadline.
+Acceptance to the program occurs on a rolling basis - there is no application deadline - however, we encourage students to complete their applications by February 15th to ensure that spots remain available in the program.
 Candidates will interview with members of the theatre design faculty and staff in a virtual Zoom format.
 The interview is designed to allow the potential student an opportunity to speak about their work in theater and the arts and share any information about themselves and their interest in the theatre.
 Please note that a formal portfolio presentation with realized design work is not necessary to have a successful interview.
 For the interview, dress professionally and comfortably.
 Your portfolio materials will be viewed prior to your scheduled interview so that during the interview we can spend time getting to know you and your theatre passions.

 On your interview day, you will have the opportunity to speak to some of our current students and attend a ‘virtual tour’ of our facilities.
 You will also have the opportunity to ask the faculty any questions you may have about our program during your interview.
 A separate informational parent meeting with Department Chair, Joan Herrington, will also be scheduled on the interview day.